igdel/exercises/README.md

-# Frontend Development Exercises for Georgina
+# Frontend Development Exercises

-Welcome to the Frontend Development Exercises for Georgina repository!
+Welcome to the Frontend Development Exercises repository!
 This collection of projects is designed to help you improve your skills in HTML, CSS, and JavaScript through hands-on practice.

 ## Projects